Freud, Fraud and the Delusion of Experience. Part 2

 ‘We must not underestimate the size of the market for works of this kind, for philosophy-fiction.
 Just as compulsory primary education created a market catered for by cheap dailies and weeklies, so the spread of secondary and latterly tertiary education has created a large population of people, often with well-developed literary and scholarly tastes, who have been educated far beyond their capacity to undertake analytical thought.’

-Thus, the Jesuitical pseudo-profundity of Teilhard’s opaque and tortuous text fooled many ‘intellectuals’.
-That should be no surprise, he was after all a Jesuit priest and the word ‘Jesuitical’ has not acquired its implications of dissembling and deceit without reason: he was even elected to the French Academy of Sciences.
-There are not many critics who can see through someone who is even half-competent in what I call ‘the art of intellectual obfuscation’.
+The Jesuitical pseudo-profundity of Teilhard’s opaque and tortuous text fooled many ‘intellectuals’.
+That should be no surprise, he was a Jesuit priest and the word ‘Jesuitical’ has not acquired its implications of dissembling, deceit, and sophistry without reason: he was even elected to the French Academy of Sciences.
+There are not many critics who can see through someone who is even half-competent in what I call ‘the art of intellectual obfuscation’ (see commentary on Bullshit).

 The art of intellectual obfuscation is what Teilhard and Freud practised.